CarbonORM/CarbonWordPress/README.md

 This is a general list of different ways to download the CarbonPHP framework.
 I've ordered them from least technical to most technical.

 1) Search for CarbonPHP in the WordPress plugin store.
+(Pending review)
 2) Download the latest stable code as a zip from [GitHub](https://github.com/CarbonORM/CarbonWordPress).
     - Log in to your WordPress account.
     - In the left-side menu, navigate to "Plugins" and click on it.